Vantiq/vantiq-service-connectors/README.md

 ### Build Image

-From the root directory of this repo, run the following command (this example builds the JDBC Connector)
+From the root directory of this repo, run the following command (this example builds the MongoDB Atlas Connector)
 ```
-./gradlew mongodb-atlas:buildServiceConnectorImage
+./gradlew mongodb-atlas:buildServiceConnectorImage -PrepositoryName=mongodb-service-connector
 ```

 ### Push Image

-From the root directory of this repo, run the following command (this example pushes the JDBC Connector image)
+From the root directory of this repo, run the following command (this example pushes the MongoDB Atlas Connector image)
 ```
-./gradlew mongodb-atlas:pushServiceConnectorImage
+./gradlew mongodb-atlas:pushServiceConnectorImage -PrepositoryName=mongodb-service-connector
 ```

 ### Deploying the connector images in the Vantiq IDE

 Once you have built and published the docker image for a given connector (as described above), you can then deploy it into the Vantiq Cluster directly from the Vantiq IDE.

-This process is described [here](https://dev.vantiq.com/docs/system/storagemanagers/index.html#service-connectors).
+For a Storage Manager Service Connector this process is described [here](https://dev.vantiq.com/docs/system/storagemanagers/index.html#service-connectors).